DSGT-DLP/Deep-Learning-Playground/README.md

 ## Recommended

-1. [GitKraken Pro](https://help.gitkraken.com/gitkraken-client/how-to-install/) for helping with Git commands, especially if you're new to Git
+1. [GitKraken](https://help.gitkraken.com/gitkraken-client/how-to-install/) for helping with Git commands, especially if you're new to Git
 1. [Node Version Manager](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) for managing NodeJS versions

 ## To start on localhost (in order):